How To Immigrate To Canada: An Ultimate Guide for Filipinos

 Here’s a step-by-step guide on how to apply for a Canadian immigrant visa or permanent residency:

-1. Check your eligibility.
-Canada’s immigration website has an online tool to determine if you are eligible to apply for an immigrant visa or for permanent residence.
+- Check your eligibility.
+Canada’s immigration website has an online tool to determine if you can apply for an immigrant visa or permanent residence.

-4. Fill out the application form for the immigration program you’re applying for.
-You can also find a document guide which you can refer to if you want to learn about the required documents for your application.
+- Fill out the application form for the immigration program you’re applying for.
+You can also find a document guide to learn about the required documents for your application.

 8. Get to know Canada before your Big Move